yeetoverflow/autodisgaeaRPG/README.md

     * (Recommended) Memory allocation => (4 GB)
     * (Recommended) Frame rate: 60
   * Display
-    * (Required) Display resolution => (Landscape) 1920x1080 - (*in hindsight I should have developed this in Portrait mode)
+    * (Required) Display resolution => (Portrait) 1920x1080
     * (Requred) Pixel density ==> 240 DPI (Medium)
   * Advanced
     * (Required) Android debug bridge => Enabled (this is required to be able be able to send swipe gestures)
 * Install DisgaeaRPG in BlueStacks instance and make sure you are up to date.
 * Download [autoDisgaeaRPG](https://raw.githubusercontent.com/yeetoverflow/autodisgaeaRPG/main/exe/autoDisgaeaRpg.exe) executable.
 (Recommended) Place this in a folder.
+* Verify test
     * Open BlueStacks DisgaeaRPG instance and autoDisgaeaRPG.exe.
-You should see ATTACHED at the bottom right of the program.
-If you see DETACHED, either enter a similar target window name to program or rename DisgaeaRPG instance appropriately then click Apply for target window.
-* Click Resize in the settings tab.
-If you see the BlueStack instance window get change size, then you should be good to go.
+Go to Settings tab in autoDisgaeaRPG program
+    * If (Window) DETACHED => BAD
+       * Either the program was opened after BlueStacks instance or the program does not know the window name of target BlueStacks instance.
+Make Target Window text the same as the BlueStacks window name.
+Click Apply.
+You should be good when you see a green ATTACHED text.
+    * If (Window Size) ??x?? => BAD (Target 600x1400)
+       * Click resize
+       * If clicking resize does not work, your resolution is not the target resolution.
+Follow the instruction above (Set desktop resolution settings).
+Additionally, you can attempt to set a higher resolution for your desktop if available.
+    * If verify says good on both metrics, you passed
+* Patterns test
+    * Go to Patterns tab
+    * In the filter search tabs
+    * Select dimensionGate
+    * Go to stronghold in BlueStacks instance
+    * Select test
+       * If you see Found as a tooltip and see a box on the dimension gate button you pass
+       * If not, go cry and complain in the [autoDisgaeaRPG reddit thread](https://www.reddit.com/r/DisgaeaRPGMobile/comments/qo36ua/autodisgaearpg)

 ## Battle [(video)](https://youtu.be/lxVgjwpZ8co)